Skip to main content

 Welcome to the Advocate Learning Center, where you can access reliable, up-to-date information to help strengthen your impact.
 Explore categorized resources or use our search tool to find exactly what you need.
 Stay connected to current policies and collaborate with fellow advocates through shared knowledge.

-Written by National Immigration Project (NIPNLG).
-Legally reviewed by National Immigration Project (NIPNLG).
+Written by International Refugee Assistance Project (IRAP).
+Legally reviewed by International Refugee Assistance Project (IRAP).

 Deportation